Hunter’s Moon

 Hand-colored photograph of C.L.
 Forrester: Barbara Laing

-In the late 19th century, a large silver vessel was unearthed in Raeve Bog, a small pot-shaped peat bog located on the northern end of Borre Fen near Gundestrup, Jutland, Denmark.
+In the late 19th century, a large silver vessel was unearthed in a small, pot-shaped peat bog, located on the northern end of Borre Fen near Gundestrup, Jutland, Denmark.
 The vessel became known as the Gundestrup Cauldron and is considered the finest example of a Celtic ritual vessel in existence.
 The meaning of the picture-world depicted on the plates that form the bowl can only be imagined.
-It’s a sacrificial bowl; even when it was disassembled and carefully buried in the bog some 2,000 years ago, few outside an initiated priesthood would have understood its language.
-The pictures tell of a world where goddesses and gods, cult processionals, and sacrificial scenes of bloodletting must have served as welcome relief to the harsh, workaday life of Iron Age Denmark.
-In 1891, the year the cauldron was found, that hard life was remarkably unchanged.
-In August of that year, Anna Thomine, a farmer’s daughter raised on the cauldron’s land, moved to Illinois hoping for easier circumstances.
+Its use is sacrificial, and even when it was disassembled and carefully buried in the bog some 2,000 years ago, few outside an initiated priesthood would have understood its language.
+The pictures tell of a world where goddesses and gods, cult processionals, and scenes of bloodletting must have served as welcome relief to the harsh, workaday life of Iron Age Denmark.
+The year the cauldron was found, 1891, that hard life was remarkably unchanged.
+In August of that year, Anna Thomine, a farmer’s daughter raised on the cauldron’s land, moved to Illinois.